 If you currently have the Executive Membership but don’t use Costco Travel or Costco Services, save money by downgrading to a Gold Star Membership.

-Costco offers many incredible values — like the AMC 10-Pack Black Movie Tickets for $107.49 — but not all deals are created equal.
+Costco offers many incredible values — but not all deals are created equal.
 Check the price per unit — or ounce — to make sure your bulk purchase is actually saving you money.
 You’ll likely find that some items are cheaper when purchased in standard quantities at your local Target or supermarket.

 Costco has a 30-day price protection policy for online sales, so after making a purchase, check back during that timeframe to make sure the price hasn’t dropped.
 If the price is lower, contact customer service, provide the necessary information, and you’ll receive a credit for the difference in three to five business days.